Hay Feeders Save Money and Pay for Themselves Quickly

 When making a selection there are a number of things to scratch the old noggin over.
-For starters, rancher must determine what is the heaviest and the widest pieces of equipment that will ever cross their fence-line.
+For starters, ranchers must determine what is the heaviest and the widest pieces of equipment that will ever cross their fence-line.
 They then have to look for the cattle guard that will meet those standards.

 Quality materials and craftsmanship obviously influence the price of a cattle guard, but also determine its longevity as long as the proper load rating is not abused.
 “The higher the (load) rating, the higher the cost.
 The U-rated guards that are designed for extremely heavy loads are the most expensive.
 Anytime the distance across a road exceeds 16’, shipping rates can rise dramatically.
 In terms of cost, it sometimes makes more sense to order two small grids to bolt together in either direction than it does to order one large custom size,” says Robert Moore withBarn World, LLC in Parker, CO.
 Ranchers must decide if a flat or box type works better in their environment and whether they prefer square or round rails.
-Flat style cattle guards are placed over a dug out cement vault, whereas box style design will have a built in vault and sit close to the top of the ground.
+Flat-style cattle guards are placed over a dug-out cement vault, whereas box-style design will have a built-in vault and sit close to the top of the ground.

 Cows don’t like to jump on a grade where their front-ends are higher than their back-ends,” explains Tom Jones, with JE Hill Precast in Leesburg, FL.
 When placing two of these barriers next to each other, both gaps and edges must be avoided.
 If there is a solid edge, cattle can master walking it.
 Some ranchers find it beneficial to purchase or build a set of wings.
 “Various styles of wings can be used.
 They should be able to be secured to the guard grid or the base it is built on.
 Any type of wing should remove the risk that livestock can circumvent the guard,” notes Johnson.
 Jones points out another added benefit of wings, “Wings are a way of exaggerating the opening of a barrier.
 For example, if you have a 16’ cattle guard and a 16’ mower, you can lay the wings back and fit through.”